conda/conda/docs/source/admin.rst

 admin-controlled location that a group of users have access to.
 In this configuration, each user may use the central conda installation with a personalized configuration specified by a .condarc file located in their $HOME directory.
-This user configuration is governed by a “root” .condarc file located in the top-level conda installation directory given by $PREFIX (precisely, the path returned by sys.prefix).
+This user configuration is governed by a "root" .condarc file located in the top-level conda installation directory given by ``$PREFIX`` (precisely, the path returned by ``sys.prefix``).

-The administrative .condarc may specify a set of allowed channels as well as the (optional) boolean flag allow_other_channels.
-If allow_other_channels is set to true or not specified, each user will have access to the channels specified in their local .condarc file (or the default channels if none are specified at all).
-If allow_other_channels is set to false, only those channels explicitly specified in the administrative .condarc file are allowed.
+The administrative ``.condarc`` may specify a set of allowed channels as well as the (optional) boolean flag ``allow_other_channels``.
+If ``allow_other_channels`` is set to true or not specified, each user will have access to the channels specified in their local ``.condarc`` file (or the default channels if none are specified at all).
+If ``allow_other_channels`` is set to ``false``, only those channels explicitly specified in the administrative ``.condarc`` file are allowed.
 If the user specifies other channels, they will be blocked and the user will receive a message explaining this.

 To illustrate the usage and syntax, look at the following example.
-The first command shows you that the administrative .condarc file is located in the top-level conda installation directory.
-Here, the administrative .condarc file restricts allowed channels and specifies only a channel called “admin” (this will also restrict access to the default channels because the “defaults” channel is not explicitly specified)::
+The first command shows you that the administrative ``.condarc`` file is located in the top-level conda installation directory.
+Here, the administrative ``.condarc`` file restricts allowed channels and specifies only a channel called "admin" (this will also restrict access to the default channels because the "defaults" channel is not explicitly specified)::

    $ which conda